Rory Calhoun: Later career

 Calhoun continued to appear in both television and film throughout the 1970s and 1980s, including Thunder in Carolina, Rawhide, Gilligan's Island, Hawaii Five-O, Alias Smith and Jones and Starsky and Hutch.

 He also wrote the novels The Man From Padera (1979) and Cerrado (1980).

 In 1982, Calhoun had a regular role on the soap opera Capitol, having been persuaded to accept the role by his family after his regret over turning down a part on CBS's Dallas.
 He stayed with the series until 1987.

 Calhoun became known to a new generation for several roles in cult films such as Night of the Lepus (1972), Motel Hell (1980), Angel (1984), and its sequel Avenging Angel (1985), as well as Hell Comes to Frogtown (1987).

 His final role was that of grizzled family patriarch and rancher Ernest Tucker in the film Pure Country (1992).

 Personal life

 Calhoun was married three times: once to his first wife Lita Baron (1948–1970) and twice to his second wife Sue Rhodes (1971–1979 then again in 1982).
-He had three daughters with Baron: Cindy, Tami, and Lorri.
+He had three daughters with Baron.
 When Baron sued Calhoun for divorce, she named Betty Grable as one of 79 women with whom he had adulterous relationships.
 Calhoun replied to her charge: "Heck, she didn't even include half of them".
-He had one daughter, Athena Marcus Calhoun, with actress Vitina Marcus.
-He had one daughter, Rory, with second wife journalist Sue Rhodes.
+He had one daughter with actress Vitina Marcus.
+He had one daughter with second wife journalist Sue Rhodes.